chrismedrela/docs-guide/docs/ui.md

 3. Use icons.
 You can find free icons on the net.

-4. Step-by-step ("step one", "step two" sections in tutorials).

 Use code snippets, diagrams, icons and so on helps to overcome the monotony of text.